There is a wide variety of teaching styles, from instructor to instructor, school to school, style to style, nuance to

-Tan Tui is a widely-popular form that is a complete system unto itself, developing power, flexibility, and an impressive array of martial tactics and applications.
-Although there are many versions, we offer the 12 road, 10 road, and partner sets.
+Tan Tui is a widely-popular form that is a complete standalone system, developing power, flexibility, and an impressive array of martial tactics and applications.
+Although there are many versions, we offer the twelve roads, ten roads, and partner sets.

 - 功力拳 / Gōng Lì Quán / Gung1 Lik6 Kyun4 / Power Generating Fist

 Gong Li is a 長拳 Cháng Quán or Longfist form consisting of strength-training principles and long-range martial tactics, entries, and even some short-hand combinations as well.

 Ten Traditional Empty-Hand Forms of Northern Shaolin